anishgaur/RHCSA-Notes-2024/RHCSA - Commands.md

 - `passwd -u  user`: This command unlocks the password.
 - `usermod -s /sbin/nologin user`: The `-s` specifies the path of the user's new login shell. `/sbin/nologin` specifies the message that refuses login access to the user.
 - `lid -g groupname`: This command lists all members belonging to that group.
+- `echo password | passwd --sdtin user` : This command allows you to set the password of a user without using the interactive prompt.

 ## Chage Command